 This is where AI and machine learning comes in.
 With a customer experience management tool like Qualtrics Customer XM, all those disparate interactions can be heard, understood, and aggregated together with natural language processing able to determine emotion, effort, and intent.

 With that superpower in your arsenal, you’ll be able to understand what customers are really saying to and about you at a huge scale, and in real-time – something that just isn’t possible if your listening tools are siloed and rely on manual processes.

-Use personalisation to boost customer experience
+Use personalization to boost customer experience

-If you’re listening to your customers, you can make them feel understood by reacting in a much more personalised way.
+If you’re listening to your customers, you can make them feel understood by reacting in a much more personalized way.
 Digital CX management suites can provide a holistic overview of each customer – including their history, likes, dislikes, pain points, and preferences.
 You can then use that information to adapt the customer journey to their tastes, or even provide bespoke offers.

 Proactively remove friction points

 Imagine if you could see, without any uncertainty, exactly where in the customer journey the majority of people abandon their online cart.
 Or with mobile apps, see where in the signup process people become most frustrated.
 That’s exactly the level of granularity you need to be tracking with your digital customer experiences.
 You need to be discovering those experience gaps.